arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-30-emacs-bookmarks.md

  ...
 ```

-Not only does each Bookmark contain the exact location in the file, in
+Not only does each bookmark contain the exact location in the file, in
 the field `position`: it also holds a bit of the surrounding context,
 in the `front-context-string` and `rear-context-string` fields.
 When
 jumping to the bookmark, the 3 together are used, in the attempt of